axibase/atsd/rule-engine/functions-series.md

 ## `db_statistic`

-This function has two required arguments: `s` and `i`.
+Requires two arguments: `s` and `i`.

 Argument `s` accepts a [statistical function](../api/data/aggregation.md) name such as `avg` which is applied to all values within the selection interval.

 Argument `i` is the duration of the selection interval specified in 'count [units](../shared/calendar.md#interval-units)', for example, '1 hour'.
 The end of the selection interval is set to current time.

-The function returns `Double.NaN` if no matching series are found or if no records are present within the selection interval.
+Returns `Double.NaN` if no matching series are found or if no records are present within the selection interval.

 ### `db_statistic(string s, string i)`